icgc-dcc/dcc-docs/docs/download/downloading-data.md

     ![Token-Manager](images/token-manager-collab.png)

 5\.
 Copy and paste this token into your config file for score-client.
 Click [here](/download/guide/#access-configuration) for instructions on how to configure other elements of score-client.
 The configuration of the Score Client is stored in the `conf/application.properties` file of the distribution.
-Edit `application.properties` file to add the generated acesss token.
+Edit `application.properties` file to add the generated access token.

 Example manifest user configuration